 The doctor put on a smile that reminded Jack of a used car salesman and said.

-“Well, we need to clear it of some outdated human features, appetite, addiction that sort of thing, also if there was any damage caused by the assault, we will be able to correct that and get him back to as much of his old self as possible.
-He’ll then be updated with the latest none-bio-human legal behaviour software and he’ll be good to go.
+“Well, we need to clear it of some outdated human features, appetite, addiction that sort of thing, also if there was any damage caused by the trauma, we will be able to correct that and get him back to as much of his old self as possible.
+He’ll then be updated with the latest none-bio-human legal behaviour software and then he’ll be good to go.
 The whole process will only take a couple of days.
 So, about his insurance details?
 The sooner we can get in touch with them, the sooner we know which body model to prepare.”

 “He has a full account with Gen. Bank and I think they offer an insurance policy but I don’t know the details.
-But I can give you his full name and birthday, though?”
+I can give you his full name and birthday, though?”